-For further information on FETL-organised-events or to arrange speaking engagements please contact firstname.lastname@example.org.
+For further information on events FETL has arranged or to arrange speaking engagements please contact firstname.lastname@example.org.
 You can also find out more by following us on Twitter @fetforl

 There are currently no upcoming events.

 This webinar will explore the impact of greater competition between colleges and the marketisation of English FE more generally.Read more

 This webinar will consider the issues raised in the FETL Monograph “Higher Education in Further Education: leading the challenge” (Widdowson and King FETL 2018).Read more

 - Venue: Matthew Boulton College, Birmingham

 - Keynote address: Preet Kaur Gill, Member of Parliament for Birmingham Edgbaston

 There is no commonly accepted definition of further education (FE), with the term being used to embrace provision that ranges from foundation learning for adults to higher apprenticeships, as well as academic and vocational education for young people from age 14 onwards.
 This lecture will be given by Professor Martin Doel the FETL Professor of Leadership in Further Education and Skills.Read more

 We are once again partnering with FETL, an APGSE member, to deliver their Winter Symposium 2017.

 The FETL Winter Symposium is focused on the leadership of thinking, the roles and relationships between sector leaders, governors, employers, and elected officials.Read more